UPDATE: Overview of Slovak Political and Legal System and Legal Research

+If an act is published in the Collection of Laws (“Zbierka zákonov”, abbreviated in Slovak as “Z.z.”), the standard form of citation is “number of the document”/”year of the publication” Coll.
 The number of each document is unique.
-The document number 1/1993 Coll. thus refers to the first document published in the Collection of Laws in the year 1993, which was the Act on the Collection of Laws.
+The document number 1/1993 Coll. thus refers to the first document published in the Collection of Laws in the year 1993, which was the previous Act on the Collection of Laws.

 The only authentic version of Slovak legislation is in the Slovak language.
 Some acts are officially translated into English, but generally, only private non-authentic translations compiled by various public or private institutions are available.
-Full text of an international treaty is published in one of its authentic languages (mostly English) along with its translation into Slovak language.
+The full text of an international treaty is published in one of its authentic languages (mostly English) along with its translation into Slovak language.

 Neither legal doctrine is regarded as a formal source of law in the Slovak legal system.
 Nevertheless, scholarly interpretations of legal sources and, in particular, commentaries to most important acts play an important role in legal practice and legal argumentation.

 The general legal program offered by Slovak public law schools is the first-level three-year Bachelor (“bakalár“, abbreviated with Bc. before the name) program followed by second-level two-year Master (“magister”, abbreviated with Mgr. before the name).
 Magister is the qualifying degree and the minimal requirement for any traditional legal profession (attorney, prosecutor, judge).